-Be supportive — if they are taking drugs, it would be helpful to understand why.
+Be supportive — if they are using substances, it would be helpful to understand why.
 Make it clear that you’re there for them, and are willing to help them with any problems they’re having.
-If you grandchild confirms their drug use to you, you will have to tell his parents.
-Explain this to your grandchild and offer to talk to the parents together.
-Sadly, individuals with substance use disorders will sometimes, out of desperation, take advantage of family members.
+If your grandchild confirms their substance use to you, you will have to tell their parents.
+Explain this to your grandchild and offer to talk to their parents together.
+Sadly, individuals with addiction will sometimes, out of desperation, turn to family members to continue using substances.
 To protect yourself and your loved ones, make sure you are keeping your medications inaccessible.
-Medications should be kept in a locked medicine cabinet or lockbox and counted periodically to make sure that none has been taken.
+Medications should be kept in a locked medicine cabinet or lockbox, and counted periodically to make sure that none has been taken.
 Medicine prescribed for a particular illness or injury should not be kept for later use.

-Most importantly, keep the lines of communication open and talk freely and often to other family members — especially the parents to make sure you are all on the same page and addressing this family disease as a family.
-This will also help you to understand how the parents see your role in this.
+Most importantly, keep the lines of communication open and talk freely and often to other family members — especially the parents — to make sure you are all on the same page, and are addressing this disease as a family.
+This will also help you to understand how the parents see your role in the situation.
 Respect the wishes of the parents in terms of the level of your involvement.
 It is not helpful to get involved beyond the level where they are comfortable.
-You can support by just being there as a non-judgmental ear.
+You can offer your support just by being a non-judgmental, listening ear.